Todd Cantwell

 Cantwell began his career at Norwich City, joining the club at under-10 level in 2008 and making his first-team debut in January 2018.
 He made 129 appearances for Norwich over six seasons and had loan spells at Fortuna Sittard and AFC Bournemouth.
-He joined Rangers in January 2023.
+He joined Scottish side Rangers in January 2023, before returning to England in August 2024 when he signed for Blackburn Rovers.

 Cantwell played youth international football for England at under-17 and under-21 levels.

 Club career

 Norwich City

 Cantwell was born in Dereham, Norfolk, and attended Northgate High School.
 He joined the Norwich City Academy at under-10 level in 2008.
 He was shortlisted for the Premier League 2 player of the season award for the 2016–17 season.
 In October 2017, he was named as a substitute for two Norwich City matches, but did not make an appearance.
 He made his senior debut in January 2018, in an FA Cup match against Chelsea at Stamford Bridge.
 In the same month, he was loaned to Dutch club Fortuna Sittard for the rest of the season.

 Cantwell made his first start for Norwich City in the team's first round EFL Cup match against Stevenage on 14 August 2018.
 He made his Norwich City league debut in September 2018 against Reading.
 In December 2018, he scored his first senior goal in a 3–1 victory over Rotherham United.
 He had his contract extended by Norwich at the end of the 2018–19 season, after the club exercised a one-year option.
 On 17 August 2019, he assisted two Teemu Pukki goals, as Norwich beat Newcastle United 3–1.

 On 31 January 2022, Cantwell joined AFC Bournemouth on loan until the end of the season.
 Bournemouth chose not to buy him at the end of his loan deal, and so he returned to Norwich.
 He signed a one-year contract extension with Norwich for the 2022–23 season.